Amurse/CoreDashboard/README.md

 After configuring the .env file in the client code, run `yarn build` to build the client side code into a static directory.
 Run the client side using `yarn start`.
 The server is accessible on port 3000 of localhost.

 ### 3. Run the server
 You can run the server with `node` or `nodemon` using the command `nodemon index.js`.
 By default, the Express.js will serve the client side files from the build folder from step 2.
-The server runs of port 5000 of localhost.
+The server runs on port 5000 of localhost.
 This is a reflection of what will be seen in productiion, however, for local development of the the frontend, it is sufficient to use port 3000.